rsyslog/rsyslog/source/rainerscript/global.rst

   need to switch it back to "on", except for the case to be mentioned.
   This is also the reason why we switched the default.

-- **dynafile.donotsuspend** [boolean (on/off)] available 8.32.0+

-  **Default:** on

-  This permits SUSPENDing dynafile actions.
-Traditionally, SUSPEND mode was never entered for dynafiles as it would have blocked overall processing flow.
-Default is not to suspend (and thus block).

 - **internal.developeronly.options**

   This is NOT to be used by end users.
 It provides rsyslog developers the